 Designed for students qualified to undertake an advanced and independent project.
 The project must be approved by the chair of the department.
 Repeatable to a maximum of 3 credits.

 Information Systems

-INFS 115 4 F Introduction to Computer Programming
+INFS 115 Introduction to Computer Programming

 Introduction to the principles necessary for writing clear, well-designed and efficient computer programs.
-Three lectures and one laboratory per week.
 No prerequisites, but a knowledge of basic algebra (MATH 095-096) is assumed.